 How to administer Azure Cache for Redis

 The Reboot blade allows you to reboot one or more nodes of your cache.
 This reboot capability enables you to test your application for resiliency if there is a failure of a cache node.

 Select the nodes to reboot and click Reboot.

 If you have a premium cache with clustering enabled, you can select which shards of the cache to reboot.

 To reboot one or more nodes of your cache, select the desired nodes and click Reboot.
 If you have a premium cache with clustering enabled, select the desired shards to reboot and then click Reboot.
 After a few minutes, the selected nodes reboot, and are back online a few minutes later.

 The impact on client applications varies depending on which nodes that you reboot.

-- Master - When the master node is rebooted, Azure Cache for Redis fails over to the replica node and promotes it to master.
+- Master - When the primary node is rebooted, Azure Cache for Redis fails over to the replica node and promotes it to primary.
 During this failover, there may be a short interval in which connections may fail to the cache.

-- Slave - When the slave node is rebooted, there is typically no impact to cache clients.
+- Replica - When the replica node is rebooted, there is typically no impact to cache clients.

-- Both master and slave - When both cache nodes are rebooted, all data is lost in the cache and connections to the cache fail until the primary node comes back online.
+- Both primary and replica - When both cache nodes are rebooted, all data is lost in the cache and connections to the cache fail until the primary node comes back online.
 If you have configured data persistence, the most recent backup is restored when the cache comes back online, but any cache writes that occurred after the most recent backup are lost.